FioChuck/airflow-workflow/README.md

 Developing and deploying Airflow workflows presents several challenges:

 - **Dependency Management:** Airflow, Python, PyPI packages, and Cloud Composer images have intricate dependencies that can be difficult to manage.
+For example, Airflow 2.3.0 dropped support for [Python 3.6](https://github.com/apache/airflow/pull/20467).
 - **Environment Parity:** Ensuring consistency between local development and Cloud Composer environments.
 - **Testing:** Effectively testing DAGs for functionality and potential issues.
 - **CI/CD Integration:** Automating testing and deployment to streamline the workflow.